michael-griehm/azure-delta-lakehouse/README.md

 #### Avro

+> An AVRO file is a data file created by Apache Avro, an open source data serialization system used by Apache Hadoop.
+It contains data serialized in a compact binary format and schema in JSON format that defines the data types.
+AVRO files may also store markers if the datasets are too large and need to be split into subsets when processed by Apache MapReduce in Apache Hadoop.

 - Benefits
   - Some compression
   - Human readable metadata
 - Drawbacks
-  - No ACID compliance
+  - Not ACID compliant.
-  - Must have a data processing engine to read and write
+  - Must have a data processing engine to read and write.
-  - Unfamiliar processing pattern
+  - Unfamiliar processing pattern.

 #### Parquet

+> Apache Parquet is an open source, column-oriented data file format designed for efficient data storage and retrieval.
+It provides efficient data compression and encoding schemes with enhanced performance to handle complex data in bulk.
+Apache Parquet is designed to be a common interchange format for both batch and interactive workloads.
+It is similar to other columnar-storage file formats available in Hadoop, namely RCFile and ORC.

+- Benefits
+  - Good for storing big data of any kind, such as structured data tables, images, videos, documents.
+  - Saves on cloud storage space by using highly efficient column-wise compression, and flexible encoding schemes for columns with different data types.
+  - Increased data throughput and performance using techniques like data skipping, whereby queries that fetch specific column values need not read the entire row of data.
+- Drawbacks
+  - Not ACID compliant.
+  - Must have a data processing engine to read and write.
+  - Unfamiliar processing pattern.

-#### Delta
+#### Delta Lake

+> Delta Lake is an open source storage layer that brings reliability to data lakes.
+Delta Lake provides ACID transactions, scalable metadata handling, and unifies streaming and batch data processing.
+Delta Lake runs on top of your existing data lake and is fully compatible with Apache Spark APIs

+- Benefits
+  - Good for storing big data of any kind, such as structured data tables, images, videos, documents.
+  - Saves on cloud storage space by using highly efficient column-wise compression, and flexible encoding schemes for columns with different data types.
+  - Increased data throughput and performance using techniques like data skipping, whereby queries that fetch specific column values need not read the entire row of data.
+  - ACID compliant.
+  - Allows for Spark SQL `UPDATE` commands that provide a familiar processing pattern.
+- Drawbacks
+  - Must have a data processing engine to read and write.

-## A Brief History of Big Data
+## A Brief History of Computing

+### The Computing Eras

+- Pre-Internet Era
+- Internet Era
+- Artificial Intelligence Era

+### The Pre-Internet Era

+The Pre-Internet Era was defined by the creation of Software Applications that were installed on User's computers.
+All the data processing was done either on the User's computer or a single server when the application was deployed in a Client -> Server architecture.
+Processing capacity was governed by the physical limitations of the User's Computer or the single Server.

-In the initial phase of the computer age, Moores law drove the increases in storage and computing capabilities year over year.
+During this era, Moore's law drove the increases in storage and computing capabilities.

 > "Moore's law is a term used to refer to the observation made by Gordon Moore in 1965 that the number of transistors in a dense integrated circuit (IC) doubles about every two years.
 > Moore’s law isn’t really a law in the legal sense or even a proven theory in the scientific sense (such as E = mc2).
 Rather, it was an observation by Gordon Moore in 1965 while he was working at Fairchild Semiconductor: the number of transistors on a microchip (as they were called in 1965) doubled about every year."

-This was a natual Vertical Scaling.
+This was a natural Vertical Scaling.
 Thereby Vertical Scaling was the initial paradigm to meet the world's desire for more complex computing solutions, and hence more computing power.

 However with the transition from the initial computer age to the internet age and the slow down of the doubling of Moore's law due to science reaching physical limitations, Vertical Scaling was no longer able to meet the growing desire for global scale computing capacity.
 Horizontal Scaling was the answer to that problem.

+### The Internet Era

+The Internet Era is defined by the creation of Software Systems with multiple distinct System Modules all deployed using High Availability architectures.

+Many users using a single System, with much greater processing and storage capacity requirements.

+Increases in the processing and storage capacity were driven by Distributed Computing.

-### Google's Contribution
+## Google's Contribution to Distributed Computing

 Google is likely the most well known organization that defined a technical solution using the Horizontal Scaling pattern to realize the world's desire for global computing solutions.

-Google's open source midset led them to publish white papers on the two pillars of their Horizontal Scaling pattern they used to collect, catalogue, and index all the webpages of the internet.
+Google's open source mindset led them to publish white papers on the two pillars of their Horizontal Scaling pattern they used to collect, catalogue, and index all the webpages of the internet.

 - [The Google File System](https://static.googleusercontent.com/media/research.google.com/en//archive/gfs-sosp2003.pdf)
 - [MapReduce](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf)